mbarylsk/goldbach-partition/README.md

 _goldbach-fast_conf-prim_check.py_ is examining 6 different approach which are based on iteration over even integers, decomposition to two integers and final primality check of both components.
 Search for GP is successful if both components are primes. _goldbach-fast_conf-prim_check-distr.py_ is a distributed version of this approach.

-## Methods based on possible sum building from already known prime numbers
+## Methods based on sum building from already known prime numbers

 _goldbach-fast_conf-sum_build.py_ is examining how fast it is possible to build even integers from a set of already known prime numbers.